-

 Dorothy is a Liverpool based design studio that produces prints, products and artworks that are sold and exhibited internationally.
 The studio is best known for their Blueprint collection of prints, including the Acid House Love Blueprint which intricately maps out the history of dance music and rave culture on the circuit diagram of a 303 bass synthesizer.

-ELLA FREARS is a poet and artist originally from Cornwall, based in London.
-She has been poet in residence for the National Trust (Knole House), Tate St Ives, K6 Gallery, Back from the Brink, The Observatory (Buckler’s Hard) and Royal Holloway University among others.
-Her collection Shine, Darling (Offord Road Books, 2020) was shortlisted for the Forward Prize for Best First Collection and the T. S. Eliot Prize for Poetry.
+ELLA FREARS is a poet and artist based in London.
+Her collection Shine, Darling (2020) was shortlisted for the Forward Prize for Best First Collection, and the T. S. Eliot Prize for Poetry.
+Goodlord: An Email (2024) was shortlisted for the Forward Prize for Best Collection as well as the Sky Arts Awards.

 EMMA WARREN has been documenting music and culture for decades.
 Her first book Make Some Space: Tuning into Total Refreshment Centre came out in spring 2019.